×

 Example:

-As associates practice a styling conversation or a pitch for the new collection, AI analyzes tone, pacing, and clarity, then suggests stronger phrasing or a better question.
-For factory leads, it reviews a typed plan for a line changeover and highlights missing steps.
+When associates practice styling conversations or deliver a pitch for a new collection, the AI analyzes their tone, pacing, and clarity and then suggests stronger phrasing or more effective questions.
+For factory leaders, the system can review a written plan for a line changeover and highlight any missing steps.

 Scenario Practice and Role-Play